Security & ComplianceData Processing Addendum Secure Infrastructure Security Controls Secure Calls Data Protection GDPR Compliance

-For calls with fewer than four participants, we establish peer-to-peer connections for all participants in the call.
+For calls with two participants, we establish peer-to-peer connections for all participants in the call.
 All media is encrypted end-to-end.

 In some cases, direct peer-to-peer connections are blocked by network firewalls, and we have to relay peer-to-peer connections through TURN servers.
 The TURN standard is defined in IETF RFC 5766, and is also part of the WebRTC standard.
 TURN servers are media relay servers only — there is no processing or storage of media.
 TURN servers do not and cannot decrypt the media that they relay.

 For calls with more than two participants, we connect clients to one of our Selective Forwarding Unit (SFU) servers in a star topology.
 Media is encrypted to and from the SFUs.
 On the SFU, media must be decrypted and re-encrypted for each client, so these calls are not end-to-end encrypted.
 However, our server code is written so that this decryption and re-encryption happens in memory, and at the application layer we never have access to unencrypted media.

 Some call metadata, and application-level messages generated by the Daily.co sendAppMessage() API call, are transmitted through WebRTC data channels.
 Data channels are encrypted using Datagram Transport Layer Security (DTLS).

 Data channel encryption works the same way as media encryption, described above.

 The components of the Daily.co web application are downloaded from our web servers.
 We allow only encrypted connections to our web servers (we support only HTTPS, not HTTP).
 Our application web servers all run in the AWS and use Amazon-provided TLS certificates.